-A. All full-time employees (in active pay status the entire regularly scheduled work day immediately before and after the holiday) are entitled to the following holidays:
+A. All full-time employees (in active pay status the entire regularly scheduled workd a y immediately before and after the holiday) are entitled to the following holidays:

-New Year's Day First day of January
+New Year's Day

+Martin Luther King Day

+Presidents' Day

+Memorial Day

+Juneteenth Day

+Independence Day

-Martin Luther King Day Third Monday of January
+Third Monday of January

-Presidents' Day Third Monday of February
+Third Monday of February

-Memorial Day Last Monday in May
+Last Monday in May

-Juneteenth Day Nineteenth day of June
+Nineteenth day of June

-Independence Day Fourth day of July
+Fourth day of July

-Labor Day First Monday in September
+Labor Day

-Columbus Day Second Monday in October
+Columbus Day

+Veterans' Day

+Thanksgiving Day

+Day after Thanksgiving

+Christmas Day

-Veterans' Day Eleventh day of November
+Eleventh day of November

-Thanksgiving Day Last Thursday in November
+Last Thursday in November

-Day after Thanksgiving Friday after Thanksgiving
+Friday after Thanksgiving

-Christmas Day Twenty-fifth day of December
+Twenty-fifth day of December

+Twenty-fourth day of December

-- B. If the holiday falls on Sunday, it will be observed on the following Monday; if it falls on a Saturday, it will be observed on the preceding Friday.
+- Christmas Eve Day has been added to our list of given holidays, but it is not a state or federal recognized holiday.
+If Christmas Eve falls on a weekend it will not be recognized as a holiday for that year.
+It will only be recognized as a holiday when it falls Monday- Friday. - B. If the holiday falls on Sunday, it will be observed on the following Monday; if it falls on a Saturday, it will be observed on the preceding Friday (exception: Christmas Eve Day).
 However, if an employee's work schedule is other than Monday through Friday, the employee is entitled to holiday pay for the day on which the holiday falls, regardless of the day of the week on which it is observed. - C. In observance of each authorized holiday, full-time employees will normally be granted the day off from work, with straight time pay, provided they are not employed in one of the twenty-four (24) hour, seven (7) day per week facilities. - D. If a holiday occurs while an employee is on vacation or sick leave, such vacation or sick leave day will not be charged against their vacation or sick leave balance.
-Such vacation day may be taken at a later date in accordance with the policy on vacation usage. - E. If a full-time non-exempt employee is required to work on one of the above holidays, they shall be paid at the rate of one and one-half $(1 \frac{1}{2})$ times their regular hourly earnings.
+Such vacation day may be taken at a later date in accordance with the policy on vacation usage. - E. If a full-time non-exempt employee is required to work on one of the above holidays, they shall be paid at the rate of one and one-half (1 1⁄2) times their regular hourly earnings.
 This premium pay for working the holiday will be in addition to the employee's straight time holiday pay. - F. In addition to the holidays specified in this policy, the Employer may recognize any day appointed and recommended by the President of the United States or the Governor of the State of Ohio, or any day created through legislation.
-The decision to recognize these additional holidays lies solely with the Employer.

-G. Holidays and holiday pay for bargaining unit employees are governed by the terms of the applicable collective bargaining agreement.
+The decision to recognize these additional holidays lies solely with the Employer. - G. Holidays and holiday pay for bargaining unit employees are governed by the terms of the applicable collective bargaining agreement.

-Original Adoption Date: 5/16/2008, 12/28/2017 Revision Date: 5/27/2020, 2/2/2022
+Original Adoption Date: 5/16/2008, 12/28/2017 Revision Date: 5/27/2020, 2/2/2022; 1/1/2025